 We talk to Laura Lale Kabis-Kechrid of the German Council on Foreign Relations on the economic and political developments in Turkey and how they are affecting young businesspeople there.

-The Asia-Pacific Conference of German Business is due to be held in Jakarta next month.
-DW spoke with the head of the German Chambers of Commerce in Indonesia, Jan Rönnfeld, about the country's economic situation.
+The Asia-Pacific Conference of German Business is due to be held in Jakarta this week.
+DW spoke with the head of the German Chamber of Commerce in Indonesia, Jan Rönnfeld, about the country's economic situation.

 The Turkish inflation rate hit 25 percent year-over-year as the economy teeters.
 President Erdogan responded by calling on the state to raid stockpilers and asking people to inform police of price increases at shops.